Ftm-amani/jet-tip/README.md

 # jet-tip
-a simple tip with jetpack compose
+a simple tip app with jetpack compose